phumpherys64/python-chess/README.md

 - PNG export for SVGs requires CairoSVG.
 - Eval chart plotting requires matplotlib; if missing, `eval-chart` can still write `--csv-out`.
 - For Lichess endpoints, set `LICHESS_TOKEN` (optional) and consider using `--cache-dir` and `--cache-ttl`.

+## Troubleshooting

+- Stockfish not found: set `STOCKFISH` env var or add path in `.chessrc.json` as `stockfish_path`.
+- Tkinter errors on macOS: install Python via the official installer (includes Tk) or `brew install python-tk` (varies by OS).
+- Lichess rate limits: enable caching with `--cache-dir` and a reasonable `--cache-ttl`, and/or set `LICHESS_TOKEN`.
+- GUI images not rendering: ensure `cairosvg` is installed (`pip install cairosvg`).
+- Large exports: use `lichess-export-annotate` (streams to temp file), or export first then annotate.

+## Contributing

+Contributions are welcome!
+Please see `CONTRIBUTING.md` for guidelines on setup, workflow, and submitting PRs.
+By contributing, you agree that your contributions will be licensed under the MIT License.

+## Code of Conduct

+This project follows the Contributor Covenant.
+See `CODE_OF_CONDUCT.md`.

+## License

+MIT — see `LICENSE` for details.